balajisomasale/Bill_payment_system-Micro-services/README.md

 ## The Final Updated Project is named as Third-change <br>
 Access Here:=> https://github.com/balajisomasale/Bill_payment_system-Micro-services/tree/master/third-change

-I suggest Please run the Project// use "npm install" ...
+Suggestion : Please run the Project// use "npm install" ...
 To get the node_modules..
 Due to Size Constraint, It was excluded.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.3.

 ## Development server